dvd101x/mathjs-help/readme.md

 # Instructions

-Start by running
+Install dependancies
 ```
 npm run install
 ```
-Launch the dev server with
+Launch the dev server
 ```
 npm run dev
 ````
-And build the final site with
+Build the final site
 ```
 npm run build
 ```

-Currently it uses vite, if I cann keep it simple y will migrate to no build process.
+Currently it uses vite, if I can keep it simple enough I will migrate to plain files with no build.